Put away your cynicism. These natural healing therapies actually work

 We won’t mince our words: it’s tough living in Singapore.
 Despite living on a tropical island with beaches and spas galore, we’re often time-crunched, overworked and frightfully anxious – a recipe for exhaustion and sickness.
-But if you’ve tried in vain to get your health back on track (yoga, detox retreats and organic food – you name it), perhaps it’s time to wade into the murky realm of natural healing practices.
-Sceptical?
-We list 11 alternative therapies which promise to nurse you back to health.
+But if you’ve tried in vain to get your health back on track (yoga, detox retreats and organic food… you name it), perhaps it’s time to wade into the realm of natural healing practices.
+Skeptical?
+We explore the alternative therapies available in the city…

 Therapy by floatation